simonalanjones/underwriting-form/README.md

 # Underwriting form / AXA Health

-This project is a demonstration of a multi-step ReactJS form.
+This project is my implementation of a multi-step ReactJS form.

 Step 1 - enter the agent's credentials (name and email address)
 Step 2 - enter the high-level membership details of the transferring member